chiao45/ams562-notes/lectures/1/note.rst

     #include <iostream> // cout and cin

-    // best practice, always indicate the user what to enter std::cout << "Please enter your first name:\n";
+    // best practice, always indicate the user what to enter std::cout << "Please enter your first name: ";
     std::string name;
-    // the program will hang here til recieve the user input std::cin >> name;
+    // the program will hang here til receive the user input std::cin >> name;
     std::cout << "Hello! " << name << std::endl;

-:cpp:expr:`std::cin` searches the user keyboard input and treated them as a sequence of white space separated arguments.
-Therefore, if you enter your full name, e.g. "Qiao Chen", only the first value will be printed because the program only asks for one input arguments.
+:cpp:expr:`std::cin` read the user inputs into its buffer, and the input operator :code:`>>` searches the user keyboard inputs and treated them as a sequence of white space separated arguments.
+Therefore, if you enter your full name, e.g. "Qiao Chen", only the first value will be printed because the program only asks for one input arguments, i.e. :cpp:expr:`name`.

 It's also possible to handle multiple input arguments: